kipkurui/drug_design_workshop/README.md

 **Topics:**
 1. Introduction to Bioinformatics: Biological and literature search
+2. Introduction to Genomics
-2. Introduction to _in silico_ drug design
+3. Introduction to _in silico_ drug design
-3. Application of Bioinformatics in Drug Discovery
+4. Application of Bioinformatics in Drug Discovery
-4. Practical session: Use of Online Resources in drug discovery
+5. Practical session: Use of Online Resources in drug discovery

 ## To participate
 You can apply to participate in the hackathon using [application the link](https://forms.gle/2r3Qccs18wLmaMVZ6) by 1 December 2023.